iWebster28/amd-innovation-showcase-2022/readme.md

-# AMD INNOVATION SHOWCASE 2022
+# Slider - AMD Innovation Showcase 2022 Submission

 ## Motivation
 - Some video streams do not have downloads of their learning material, i.e. pptx, word files.